twrecked/hass-aarlo/README.md

 * Camera audio detection
 * Door bell motion detection
 * Door bell button press
-* Camera status
+* Current Camera status
-  * `Idle` camera is doing nothing
-  * `Turned Off` user has turned the camera off
-  * `Recording` camera has detected something and is recording
-  * `Streaming` camera is streaming live video to another other login
-  * `Taking Snapshot` camers is updating the thumbnail
-  * `Recently Active` camera has seen activity within the last few minutes
-  * `Too Cold!` the camera is shutdown until it warms up
 * Saving of state across restarts
 * Camera on/off
 * Request camera thumbnail updates
 * Start / stop camera recording
 * Direct video streaming from Arlo where possible
 * Siren when triggering an alarm
-* Streaming (**Note**: in virtualenv installation only)
+* Live Streaming
-* Switches for activing sirens and taking snapshots
+* Pseudo Switches for activing sirens and taking snapshots
 * Lights
 * Arlo Baby media player

 ### Notes
+This document assumes you are familiar with Home Assistant setup and configuration.

-Wherever you see `/config` in this README it refers to your home-assistant configuration directory.
-For me, for example, it's `/home/steve/ha` that is mapped to `/config` inside my docker container.
+Wherever you see `/config` in this README it refers to your Home Assistant configuration directory.
+For example, for my installation it's `/home/steve/ha` which is mapped to `/config` in my docker container.

 ### Thanks
 Many thanks to: